 ExxonMobil has one of the largest elastomer portfolios in the industry.
 We provide innovative EPDM rubber and thermoplastic vulcanizate (TPV) solutions for our customers, combined with support in technology, design and global footprint.

-In operation since 2001, ExxonMobil's Business Service Center was established in the city of Curitiba on the basis of the availability of qualified, skilled, specialized and multilingual labor, as well as the high quality of the transportation and the telecommunications services.
+In operation since 2001, ExxonMobil's Global Business Center was established in the city of Curitiba on the basis of the availability of qualified, skilled, specialized and multilingual labor, as well as the high quality of the transportation and the telecommunications services.

 Brazil Article • Sept.
 6, 2019